Why is it important to YOU to know you own story?

 Knowing your story is your shortcut to establishing your winning difference.

 Just like your stories play an important role in defining who you are, your stories are also an important part of your assets.
-They give you your unique value in the form of experience, education and tests in life whether measured a success or failure.
+They give you your unique value in the form of experience, education and tests in life.
+It doesn’t matter whether a certain experience was a success or failure in your eyes – or to someone else.
+Within each experience lie lessons that can be valuable to you or someone else

 Your stories are gold – when told